CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 ### NAT
 NAT Instances would work but won't scale and you would have to manage them (as they're EC2 instances).
 Egress-Only Internet Gateways are for IPv6, not IPv4.
 Internet Gateways must be deployed in a public subnet.
 Therefore you must use a NAT Gateway in your public subnet in order to provide internet access to your instances in your private subnets.

+You do not need a NAT Gateway nor a NAT instance when the instances are already in public subnet.
+Remember that a NAT Gateway or a NAT instance is primarily used to enable instances in a private subnet to connect to the Internet or other AWS services, but prevent the Internet from initiating a connection with those instances.

 ## How to prevent DDoS
 AWS provides flexible infrastructure and services that help customers implement strong DDoS mitigations and create highly available application architectures that follow AWS Best Practices for DDoS Resiliency.
 These include services such as Amazon Route 53, Amazon CloudFront, Elastic Load Balancing, and AWS WAF to control and absorb traffic, and deflect unwanted requests.
 These services integrate with AWS Shield, a managed DDoS protection service that provides always-on detection and automatic inline mitigations to safeguard web applications running on AWS.